 What is Comparative Negligence?

 You might be wondering: what is comparative negligence?
-According to Georgia law, comparative negligence refers to the “reduction and apportionment of award or bar of recovery according to percentage of fault of parties and nonparties.”
+According to Georgia law, comparative negligence refers to the “reduction and apportionment of award or bar of recovery according to the percentage of fault of parties and nonparties.”

-The statute clarifies that when an action is brought against someone and the plaintiff is partially responsible for damages, the judge or jury, in its determination of the award, must determine the percentage of fault of the plaintiff and reduce the amount of damages based on this percentage of fault.
+The statute clarifies that when an action is brought against someone and the plaintiff is partially responsible for damages, the judge or jury, in its determination of the award, must determine the percentage of fault of the plaintiff and reduce the number of damages based on this percentage of fault.
 Further, the plaintiff cannot receive damages if they are 50 percent or more responsible.

 What does this all mean?
 Each state has its own comparative negligence rule.
 Some states have what is known as a pure comparative fault rule in which a plaintiff can always recover damages even if she is up to 99 percent at fault, but the damages award will be reduced by her portion of fault.
 Other states follow a pure contributory negligence rule, in which a plaintiff will be barred from recovery if she is even 1 percent at fault.
 Georgia follows a modified comparative fault or comparative negligence rule in which a plaintiff can recover damages as long as she is not 50 percent or more at fault, at which point she will be barred from recovery.
 If a plaintiff is 49 percent or less at fault, she will recover damages, but her award will be reduced by her portion of fault.